Tlaloc-Es/killpy/README.md

 ______________________________________________________________________

-Thank you for using `KillPy`!
+Thank you for using `killpy`!
 If you find it useful, please star the repository on GitHub!